 You can chug down your juice, or you can sip it through a straw.
 The latter is what I prefer.
 I find myself savoring the juice better when I drink it through a straw.

 I care about the environment, and I never use disposable straws.
 I have a whole drawer of straws in my kitchen.
 All of them are reusable ones.
 I have bamboo straws, stainless steel straws, plastic straws, silicone straws, and even cute ones with smileys on them.
-These are some of the best-rated ones you can find on Amazon.

 11. Straw Cleaning Brushes